 - 1. Applicant Eligibility Developers - a.
 Projects must be located in the City of Whitewater - b.
 Projects must meet the affordability definition in section E. of this document - c.
-Projects application requires that the developer owns the land in fee simple or has the land under a binding offer to purchase and plans have been submitted to Planning Department for review/approval - 2.
-Application Process Developers - a.
+Projects application requires that the developer owns the land in fee simple or has the land under a binding offer to purchase and plans have been submitted to Planning Department for review/approval

+2. Application Process - Developers

+- a.
 Developer shall follow site plan approval process for individual units and larger multiple unit single family developments.
 Once approved by the Planning and Architectural Review Committee, the developer shall provide the CDA with evidence of financial capability to carry out the project.
 If it is a multi-unit development, a development agreement may be needed. - b.
-A list of all developers shall be maintained by the CDA who have received benefits under this policy as units are developed and benefits paid.
+A list of all developers shall be maintained by the CDA who have received benefits under this policy as units are development and benefits paid.
 Either the developer or unit buyer will provide financing evidence to show they meet the Affordable Housing test. - c.
 CDA shall track units receiving benefits that are not classified as Affordable. - d.
-The City of Whitewater Economic Development Office (CDA) will receive draw requests from the CDA and process grant disbursements through the Finance Department. - e.
-Documents will be stored electronically and hard copy for up to seven years following disbursement of grants to developers. - 3.
-Application Developers - a.
-Applications will be taken through the normal process of review by the Planning & Architectural committee and the creation of a Developer Agreement as approved by City Council. - 3 | Pageb.
+The City of Whitewater Economic Development Office will receive draw requests from the CDA and process grant disbursements through the Finance Department. - e.
+Documents will be stored electronically and hard copy for up to seven years following disbursement of grants to developers.

+3. Application - Developers

+a.
 To apply for the Affordable Housing Fund, applicants shall submit written correspondence through a letter of intent to the CDA for review at a public meeting.
 The letter of intent shall describe the proposed development concept and their experience developing and operating multi-family, affordable housing projects and also address items as outlined in sections b through g below.

 - b.
-Project Summary Describe basic information on project sponsors and project ownership. - c.
+Project Summary -Describe basic information on project sponsors and project ownership. - c.
 Project Description-Include the following: - 1) Project narrative Describe how the proposed project meets the City's goals - 2) Design and Quality Describe the construction of the units and the materials used - 3) Units by Bedroom Count and Income Levels - 4) Project Schedule - 5) A concept plan and site plan Submit both plan view and elevations - 6) Location of the site regarding proximity to schools, shopping, employment, recreational activities, and public transportation - d.
 Development Budget Sources and uses budget - e.
 Financing Sources Financing narrative - f.
 Project Operations - 1) Operating narrative - 2) Proposed sale prices detailed by unit size and income level - 3) Marketing plan for sale of homes - g.
 Organizational Capacity - 1) General Ownership experience - 2) Personnel - 3) References - 4) Resume of Lead Project Manager - 5) Corporate philosophy on affordable housing, fair housing, and diversity, equality, and inclusion